bridgetleonard2/BridgeTower-Brain/README.md

 ## Project Structure

-- **Data:** Contains the datasets used for training and evaluation.
+- **data.zip:** Contains the datasets used for training and evaluation.
+   - raw_stimuli: Contains repositories from past experiments including `shortclips`: a movie watching experiment (), `textgrids`: a story listening experiment (), and `test_data` for a BridgeTower introduction.
+   - fmri_data: Contains the corresponding fMRI data for the shortclips and textgrids stimuli.
 - **Models:** Houses the implementation of BridgeTower and other relevant models.
 - **Notebooks:** Jupyter notebooks detailing the step-by-step process of replication and subsequent investigations.
 - **Results:** Stores the results of experiments, visualizations, and analysis outputs.